ReneNulschDE/mbapi2020/README.md

 ```
 Excluded Cars: comma-separated list of VINs.
 PIN: Security PIN to execute special services.
 Please use your MB mobile app to setup
+Disable Capability Check: By default the component checks the capabilities of a car.
+Active this option to disable the capbility check.
+Debug Save Messages: Enable this option to save all relevant received message into the messages folder of the component
 ```

 ## Available components